-“I truly love the EXPEL filter and truly believe it works well and continues still to do so to this day… I have yet to have water in my air lines at my tire shop.
+“I truly love the EXPEL air compressor inline filter and believe it works well and continues still to do so to this day… I have yet to have water in my air lines at my tire shop.
 Thank you so much for your time, patience and EXPEL.”

 Matt Monte, Econotires, Miami, USA.

 Water in your airlines?

 The EXPEL air compressor inline filter solves the problem of water in tyre shop airlines

 Compressed air is used extensively throughout all tyre shops to operate important tools and equipment.
 Due to the fluctuations in temperature across workshops, it can often lead to significant volumes of water in compressed air systems causing avoidable equipment damage and downtime, expenditure and inconvenience.